JannisX11/blockbench-plugins/plugins/easy_model_entities/about.md

 ## How to use

-1. Open or create your model in Blockbench as a **Modded Entity** (File > New > Java/Modded Entity).
+1. Open or create your model in Blockbench using the **Easy Model Entity** format (File > New > Easy Model Entity), this is the recommended format for this plugin.
+   Alternatively, the built-in **Modded Entity** format (File > New > Java/Modded Entity) is also supported.
 Block and item formats are not supported.
 2. Run **File > Export > Export Easy Model Entities**.
 3. Choose the **Export Type**:
     - **Standalone: Data Pack + Resource Pack (ZIP)** — a single archive with a `datapack.zip` and a